 Only a handful of these chairs are known to have survived, the majority of these around would be those sold at auction prior to Olympic being broken up in 1935.
 Some on the open market do probably hail from the batch originally created for use on Britannic, the majority held in storage in Belfast and re used post war on a host of White Star and other liners built by Harland's.
 Those on Titanic obviously still lie with her within her broken shell and are no more.

-So we are proud to be able to offer three full reproduction chairs created within the last ten years to match an original which has now sold, reupholstered in a very accurate recreation of the chairs original patterned upholstery.
+So we are proud to be able to offer an original chair from Olympic and three full reproduction chairs created within the last ten years to match an original which has now sold, reupholstered in a very accurate recreation of the chairs original patterned upholstery.
 The creator even went to the trouble to include the inset brass tab under the supporting rail that you would never see, the level of detail is mind-blowing.

 Pursers Locker acknowledges the help and support of our great friend Timothy Garlinghouse in securing these chairs and the photos for this blog, Timothy you are a star!